 For a full explanation of rewards tier requirements visit Hilton’s Tiers and Benefits page.

-Best credit cards to earn Hilton Honors points
+Credit cards that earn Hilton Honors points

-Hilton Honors American Express Surpass® Card offers frequent travelers many opportunities to quickly earn points.
-Receive 125,000 Hilton Honors bonus points when you spend $2,000 in eligible purchases within the first three months of card membership.
-Earn 12X points on direct purchases in the Hilton portfolio and 6X points on purchases at U.S. restaurants, U.S. supermarkets and U.S. gas stations.
+Another option is the Hilton Honors American Express Surpass® Card.
+Once you sign up, you can receive 125,000 Hilton Honors bonus points when you spend $2,000 within three months of account opening.
+You also rack up 12X points on direct purchases in the Hilton portfolio and 6X points on purchases at U.S. restaurants, U.S. supermarkets and U.S. gas stations.

 The information for The Hilton Honors American Express® Aspire Card has been collected independently by Bankrate.com.
 The card details on this page have not been reviewed or provided by the card issuer.